rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 ### Removal of duplicate definitions for properties of the kind `packagename#Class.property`

-We propose to do the following (we present both alternatives):
+We propose to do the following (we present several alternatives):

 #### 1) Relaxed semantics